 By 1881 Fort Worth was even connected in a tenuous way to Dallas.
-This clip from the July 7 Dallas Weekly Herald announced that Daniel M. Clower was going from Dallas to Fort Worth to connect the two cities via the telegraph wire between them.
+This clip from the July 7 Dallas Weekly Herald announced that Daniel M. Clower would travel from Dallas to Fort Worth to connect the two cities via the telegraph wire between them.
 Note that “A number of boxes have already been put up in Fort Worth.”
 Also note that Clower was going to connect Fort Worth to a Methodist Episcopal Church South Sunday service in Dallas so Fort Worthians could “hear a good sermon in which ‘the bread of life’ will be broken.”
-The single wire between Fort Worth telephones and the church service in Dallas could perform only one task—transmit telegraphs or transmit the church service—at a time.
-Seems that in the beginning, even God had a party line.
+The single wire between Fort Worth telephones and the church service in Dallas could perform only one task at a time—either transmit telegraphs or transmit the church service.
+Seems that in the beginning, even God was on a party line.

-According to this plaque at the corner of 2nd and Houston streets downtown, Southwest Telegraph and Telephone Company started a telephone exchange at that corner on September 1, 1881 with about forty telephone subscribers.
+According to this plaque at the corner of 2nd and Houston streets in downtown Fort Worth, Southwest Telegraph and Telephone Company started a telephone exchange at that corner on September 1, 1881 with about forty telephone subscribers.
 By 1883 Fort Worth had 168 subscribers.

-A Sanborn map of 1889 shows the exchange on the third floor of the First National Bank building at 2nd and Houston streets.
+A map of 1889 shows a telephone exchange on the third floor of the First National Bank building at 2nd and Houston streets.
 (In 1890 the mayor of Fort Worth would be scandalized by his relationship with a “telephone girl” at this exchange.)

 These Gazette clips of 1883 and 1884 show the evolution of the newfangled gizmo in Fort Worth.
 Making a phone call at night might require waking the clerk at the exchange.
 On Halloween 1883 the cities of Weatherford and Fort Worth were connected.
 The bottom clip, a letter to the editor about telephone etiquette, could have been written in modern times.

-In fact, the modernity of that letter leads us to a jarring aspect of the development of the telephone.
-We indeed think of the telephone as a high-tech tool of the modern age, not as a form of instant personal communication available to people of the wild West.
-But in the early 1880s that’s where Fort Worth was: smack dab in the wild West.
+In fact, the modernity of that letter to the editor leads us to a jarring aspect of the development of the telephone.
+We think of the telephone as a high-tech tool of the modern age, not as a form of instant personal communication available to people of the wild West.
+But in the 1880s that’s where Fort Worth and many other towns were: smack dab in the wild West.
 The frontier would not be declared closed until 1890.
 Fort Worth and the West in general were still pretty untamed places in the 1880s.
 A pistol was a common part of a man’s daily dress, same as a coat or pantaloons.
 Greenhorns were carried out of saloons feet first.
 Outlaws on horses held up banks and trains.
 Violence still flared between white settlers and Indians.
 Many of the best-known gunfights occurred after 1880.

-Somehow the telephone just does not fit into that picture.
+Somehow the telephone just does not fit into that wild and woolly picture.
 Watch any western movie.
-No telephones, pardner.
+Ain’t no telephones, pardner.
 Just an occasional telegraph.
 I don’t know about you, but there is no place in my image of the rootin’-tootin’ wild West for the Princess phone.